 - Brand: Phoenix Systems

 Essentially, what you’re looking at is bleeding the brakes backward – pressurizing the system from the caliper so that any trapped air works its way upwards (as it naturally wants to do).
 Great idea.
-However … there is no method or equipment for emptying the master cylinder, which means you’ll end up having to find some sort of syringe (turkey baster?) to remove the excess fluid.
+However, there is no method or equipment for emptying the master cylinder.
+That means you’ll end up having to find some sort of syringe (turkey baster?) to remove the excess fluid.
 Not great.

 They say it removes more trapped air than any other form of bleeding, and it’s ideal for ABS brake modules.
 The Phoenix Systems V-5 is also capable of every other form of bleeding – pressurizing the master cylinder, vacuuming from the caliper and bench testing, so it’s a handy bit of equipment.